 Finding our data origin is really helpful when it comes to identifying where a breach has come from.
 You can use metadata to track the flow of data.
 Anyhow, metadata management is a self strategic issue for even large companies.
 Without the right framework, tracking such unstructured data in real-time is a challenge.
 Though it is an ongoing problem, it isn’t a big data concern.

 Big data analytics in real-time are gaining popularity among companies’ rivalry.
-However, implementing such a tool in real-time is even more complicated and also produces an enormous amount of data of its own.
+However, implementing such a tool in real-time is even more complicated and produces an enormous amount of data.

 Such tools should be developed in such a way they should be able to evade false warnings of breaches when in reality there is no such threat.
 So, uncovering such false warnings can be time-consuming.
 Eventually, they distract white hat hackers from real malfunctioning and attacks and waste resources as well.